peterjah/massa-core-docker/README.md

 ```
 #### Available options:

+ - `MINIMAL_FEE`: Configure the minimal fee to be included in operation.
+Below this, the node will reject the operation.
+Massa node default is 0.01MAS
  - `DYNIP`: Set to "1" if you host under dynamic public IP.
 Disabled by default.
  - `WALLETPWD`: Password used to encrypt wallet yaml file.
  - `WALLET_PRIVATE_KEY`: Optional.
 Private key to import